shime/freelance-hackademy/readme.md

 3. [Step 3 - Get to know Ruby](/steps/3.md)
 4. [Step 4 - Install Ruby locally](/steps/4.md)
 5. [Step 5 - Finish Rails tutorial](/steps/5.md)

+## Attributions

+Logo is a combination of Mortar Board by Rutmer Zijlstra and wifi by Vicons Design from the Noun Project.

 ## License